Cy Twombly

 Fees are discussed in relation to what the family or young person can afford.

-I work with self-managed and plan-managed NDIS participants.
+Art therapy can be funded through the NDIS.
+I work with both self-managed and plan-managed participants.

 Some private health funds can provide rebates for art therapy.